exercism/go/exercises/concept/expenses/.docs/introduction.md

 # Introduction

-Go supports functions as first-class values.
-It means a function can be an argument to other functions, returned by another function, and assigned to variables.
+In Go functions are first-class values.
+This means that you can do with functions the same things you can do with all other values - assign functions to variables, pass them as arguments to other functions, return functions from other functions, etc.
 For example:
 ```go
 import "fmt"